aisamuel/project-scraper/documentation.md

 The project assumes a reliable network and access to Redis and Celery for task scheduling.
 Here are some key design choices and assumptions made in this project:

 1. **Data Source**: Amazon is the source for product data, and the scraper relies on specific HTML structures.
-This structure may change over time, so the scraper might need adjustments for compatibility.

 2. **Celery and Redis for Task Management**: Celery is used with Redis as the broker due to its reliability and ease of setup.
 Celery enables scalable task management, allowing future expansion if scraping needs grow.